 Eighteen (37%) publications included at least one mention of the equity impact of the policy.
 Very few syntheses substantively addressed equity impacts (eg, ref 45-47 49); the remainder that did mention equity impacts only briefly acknowledged potential equity impacts that were reported in one or two empirical studies in their review (eg, ref 28 44).
-Identified equity considerations related to the impact of endgame policies on people who experience low income, low education, mental illness28 45-47 and socioeconomic disadvantage, or identify as Indigenous.
-Several simulation modelling studies from NZ investigated the potential impact of various endgame policies on Māori versus non-Māori populations.60 62 63 71 73 Only one study focused on the impact of endgame policies on low-income country populations.

-Most of these syntheses concluded that endgame policies are likely to result in greater health benefits for priority populations compared with the general population, with these policies including a VLNC standard,46-48 reduced risk products, tobacco-free generation, a sinking lid, tax increases and retail restrictions.
-Conversely, two syntheses noted that the impact of endgame policies is unlikely to differ among these populations compared with the general population, and four modelling studies (reported in three publications) concluded that tax increases, restricting tobacco sales to only pharmacies, or reducing the number of tobacco retailers, are likely to result in greater reductions in smoking prevalence among non-Māori people compared with Māori people.
-Other syntheses highlighted a need to be aware of increased risk of adverse outcomes associated with endgame policies among these populations, including increased risk of withdrawal symptoms or mood impacts when quitting smoking.
-Some syntheses simply highlighted a need for higher prioritisation of tobacco control measures among these populations, while others mentioned that the equity impacts of endgame policies are a worthy future research focus (eg, ref 28).
+Identified equity considerations related to the impact of endgame policies on people who experience low income,53 low education,53 mental illness^{28 45-47} and socioeconomic disadvantage,47 or identify as Indigenous.^{49 72} Several simulation modelling studies from NZ investigated the potential impact of various endgame policies on Māori versus non-Māori populations.^{60 62 63 71 73} Only one study focused on the impact of endgame policies on low-income country populations.59 populations compared with the general population, with these policies including a VLNC standard,46-48 reduced risk products,53 tobacco-free generation,60 a sinking lid,60 tax increases62 and retail restrictions.73 Conversely, two syntheses noted that the impact of endgame policies is unlikely to differ among these populations compared with the general population,^{48 49} and four modelling studies (reported in three publications) concluded that tax increases,^{60 63} restricting tobacco sales to only pharmacies,71 or reducing the number of tobacco retailers,60 are likely to result in greater reductions in smoking prevalence among non-Māori people compared with Māori people.
+Other syntheses highlighted a need to be aware of increased risk of adverse outcomes associated with endgame policies among these populations,69 including increased risk of withdrawal symptoms44 or mood impacts45 when quitting smoking.
+Some syntheses simply highlighted a need for higher prioritisation of tobacco control measures among these populations,^{30 46 49} while others mentioned that the equity impacts of endgame policies are a worthy future research focus (eg, ref 28).